Support for Communities Affected by COVID-19

 For the latest updates on our efforts in China, follow our 为明天 WeChat by scanning the QR code below.

-CapitaLand Hope Foundation in India has donated INR 5.7 million (S$108,000) to support local communities affected by COVID-19.
-Since 4 April 2020, 100,000 surgical masks were dispatched to a relief hospital set up by Gadag Institute of Medical Sciences through the Ministry of Health in the state of Karnataka.
+Since 4 April 2020, 100,000 surgical masks has also been dispatched to a relief hospital set up by Gadag Institute of Medical Sciences through the Ministry of Health in the state of Karnataka.

-Another 9,000 N95 masks and 1,000 personal protective equipment were delivered to Tamil Nadu Medical Services Corporation through the Tamil Nadu Industrial Development Corporation in Chennai.
-Donations were also made to the Maharashtra Chief Minister’s Relief Fund to provide financial assistance to daily-wage workers affected by COVID-19 in the state.
+9,000 N95 masks and 1,000 personal protective equipment have been delivered to Tamil Nadu Medical Services Corporation through the Tamil Nadu Industrial Development Corporation in Chennai.

 Donation of Test Kits